Researchers

 Lab Manager

-Rowan Levick completed their bachelor’s in linguistics from William & Mary in December of 2023.
-There they worked as a research assistant and honors thesis fellow in Dr. Kate Harrigan’s Child Language Lab to study English-speaking children’s ability to discriminate sub-phonemic and novel phonemic vowel length.
-They plan to pursue a PhD to continue doing laboratory research involving child word-learning and phonetic/phonological acquisition and theory.
-Outside the lab, Rowan enjoys playing ultimate frisbee, glassblowing, and spending time with friends and family.
+Rowan Levick completed their bachelor’s in linguistics from William & Mary in December 2023.
+There they worked as a research assistant and honors thesis fellow in Dr. Kate Harrigan’s Child Language lab to study children’s ability to differentiate sub-phonemic vowel length as well as novel phonological vowel length.
+They plan to pursue a PhD in linguistics to continue doing research on phonology and child language acquisition.
+Outside of the lab, Rowan enjoys playing ultimate frisbee, language learning, and spending time with friends and family.

 Doctoral Candidate